 Pursuing A Career in Data Analytics

-An online data analytics master's degree will not only equip you with the knowledge and skills you need to succeed in this field but also provide career resources to assist in your post-graduation job pursuits.
+An online data analytics master's degree can not only equip you with the knowledge and skills you need to succeed in this field but also provide career resources to assist in your post-graduation job pursuits.

 After graduating from medical school in Ecuador, Maria Corral moved to the United States and decided to look for a job in healthcare while she worked on her English.
 She became a clinical research assistant, but after 10 years and three promotions, she was ready for something new.
 When she accepted a position with Yale University, she saw the opportunity to advance her career by pursuing a Master of Science in Data Analytics.